GongT/baobao/library/platform/docs/platform.api.md

     [key: string]: string | undefined;
 }

+// Warning: (ae-missing-release-tag) "relativePath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const relativePath: JoinPathFunction;

 // Warning: (ae-missing-release-tag) "removeEnvironment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function removeEnvironment(name: string, object?: NodeJS.ProcessEnv): undefined;

+// Warning: (ae-missing-release-tag) "resolvePath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const resolvePath: ResolvePathFunction;

+// Warning: (ae-missing-release-tag) "ResolvePathFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ResolvePathFunction {
+    // (undocumented)
+    (...pathSegments: string[]): string;
+}

+// Warning: (ae-missing-release-tag) "userAgent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const userAgent: string;

 // (No @packageDocumentation comment for this package)